Pratham1997/Distracted-Pedestrian-Detection/README.md

 # Distracted-Pedestrian-Detection

+Refer to Report.pdf for detailed explanation of project and its implementation.

 1. Copy the testing image files to the Folder TestImage.
 2. Add the pretrained yolo model(darknet) to the directory.
 3. Run the file test.py<br>